openstf/minitouch/README.md

 adb forward tcp:1111 localabstract:minitouch
 ```

 Now you can connect to the socket using the local port.
+Note that currently **only one connection at a time is supported.** This is mainly because it would otherwise be too easy to submit broken event streams, confusing the driver and possibly freezing the device until a reboot (which, by the way, you'd most likely have to do with `adb reboot` due to the unresponsive screen).
+Anyway, let's connect.

 ```bash
 nc localhost 1111